sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 > ESDC leverages the transformative, innovative, and collaborative power of open standards and OSS, encouraging the sharing and reuse of solutions, knowledge and expertise, to optimize service delivery to Canadians.

 The title of this strategy, "Open First", is intended to change the mindset whereby the acquisition or development of digital solutions takes account of openness, sharing, reuse, security, privacy, legal and accessibility while achieving digital autonomy and transparency considerations.
-It also indicates a commitment to actively support standards organizations and developer communities.
+It also indicates a commitment to actively support Standards organizations and developer communities.

 ## 3. Commitments